-You provide the token-handling code in the remote component.
-(But if your remote component is hosted on .NET, the Microsoft Office Developer Tools for Visual Studio provide sample code that does most of the work for you.)
-For details about token-handling code, see Handle security tokens in provider-hosted low-trust SharePoint Add-ins.
+You provide the token-handling code in the remote component (but if your remote component is hosted on .NET, the Microsoft Office Developer Tools for Visual Studio provide sample code that does most of the work for you).
+For more information about token-handling code, see Handle security tokens in provider-hosted low-trust SharePoint Add-ins.

-There are some preliminary steps that must be done before a SharePoint Add-in can use the Context Token flow.
+The following preliminary steps must be completed before a SharePoint Add-in can use the Context Token flow:

-- The **farm must be configured** to support add-ins.
-(This is actually a requirement for installing any SharePoint Add-ins to the farm, even if they don't use the Context Token flow.)
-For more information, see [Configure an environment for SharePoint Add-ins](http://technet.microsoft.com/en-us/library/fp161236%28v=office.15%29.aspx).
+- The farm must be configured to support add-ins.
+This is actually a requirement for installing any SharePoint Add-ins to the farm, even if they don't use the Context Token flow.
+For more information, see Tools and environments for developing SharePoint Add-ins.

-The farm must be configured to share the trust relationship that Office 365 has with ACS.
+- The farm must be configured to share the trust relationship that Office 365 has with ACS.
 This is easily done with Windows PowerShell scripts.
-For details, see Use an Office 365 SharePoint site to authorize provider-hosted add-ins on an on-premises SharePoint site.
+For more information, see Use an Office 365 SharePoint site to authorize provider-hosted add-ins on an on-premises SharePoint site.

-Regardless of whether the add-in is installed to SharePoint Online or to an on-premise SharePoint farm, the SharePoint Add-in must be registered with ACS.
-For details about how this can be done, see Register SharePoint Add-ins 2013.
+Regardless of whether the add-in is installed to SharePoint Online or to an on-premises SharePoint farm, the SharePoint Add-in must be registered with ACS.
+For details about how this can be done, see Register SharePoint Add-ins.
 Among other things, the add-in provides ACS with its client ID and client secret as part of the registration.

 The OAuth authentication and authorization flow for a SharePoint provider-hosted add-in is shown in the following figure.